 GST composition scheme is a relief mechanism for all small taxpayers having a turnover of Rs 1.5 crore.
 The small taxpayer also pays GST at a lower and fixed composition tax rate on their turnover.
 Today, in this article we will detail you about the GST Composition scheme.
-But, before that, we need to clarify what do we mean by GST Composition Scheme?

 - A taxpayer who occasionally undertakes the supplies in a State or Union Territory having no fixed place of business.